FlexMeasures/flexmeasures/documentation/dev/introduction.rst

 Are you using Visual Studio Code?
 Then the code you just cloned also contains the editor configuration (part of) our team is using (see `.vscode`)!

-We recommend to install the flake8 and spellright extensions.
+We recommend installing the flake8 and spellright extensions.

-For the latter, the FlexMeasures repository contains our project dictionary.
+For spellright, the FlexMeasures repository contains the project dictionary.
 Here are steps to link main dictionaries, which usually work on a Linux system:

 .. code-block:: bash